nickmachairas/doctorate/docs/references.rst

 .. _Roling2011:

 Roling, M. J., Sri Sritharan, and Suleiman, M. T. (2011).
 "Introduction to PILOT Database and Establishment of LRFD Resistance Factors for the Construction Control of Driven Steel H-Piles." *Journal of Bridge Engineering*, 16(6), 728–738. `<https://doi.org/10.1061/(ASCE)BE.1943-5592.0000247>`_

+.. _Smola2004:

+Smola, A. J., and Schölkopf, B. (2004).
+"A tutorial on support vector regression." *Statistics and computing*.
+Kluwer Academic Publishers, 14(3), 199–222.

 .. _Tavera2016: